core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the pairwise mode is supported, the Security Context additionally includes Secret Derivation Algorithm, Secret Derivation Parameters and the pairwise keys, as described at the beginning of {{sec-context}}.

-The pairwise keys as well as the shared secrets used in their derivation (see {{key-derivation-pairwise}}) may be stored in memory or recomputed each time they are needed.
+The pairwise keys as well as the shared secrets used in their derivation (see {{key-derivation-pairwise}}) may be stored in memory or recomputed every time they are needed.
 The shared secret changes only when a public/private key pair used for its derivation changes, which results in the pairwise keys also changing.
 Additionally, the pairwise keys change if the Sender ID changes or if a new Security Context is established for the group (see {{sec-group-re-join}}).
 In order to optimize protocol performance, an endpoint may store the derived pairwise keys for easy retrieval.

-In the pairwise mode, the Sender Context includes the Pairwise Sender Keys for the other endpoints (see {{fig-additional-context-information}}).
+In the pairwise mode, the Sender Context includes the Pairwise Sender Keys to use with the other endpoints (see {{fig-additional-context-information}}).
 In order to identify the right key to use, the Pairwise Sender Key for endpoint X may be associated to the Recipient ID of endpoint X, as defined in the Recipient Context (i.e. the Sender ID from the point of view of endpoint X).
 In this way, the Recipient ID can be used to lookup for the right Pairwise Sender Key.
-This association may be implemented in different ways, e.g. by storing the pair (Recipient ID, Pairwise Sender Key), or linking a Pairwise Sender Key to a Recipient Context.
+This association may be implemented in different ways, e.g. by storing the pair (Recipient ID, Pairwise Sender Key) or linking a Pairwise Sender Key to a Recipient Context.

 ## Update of Security Context {#ssec-sec-context-persistence}

-It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g. after device reboot.
+It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g. after a device reboots.
 However, also immutable parts of the Security Context may need to be updated, for example due to scheduled key renewal, new or re-joining members in the group, or the fact that the endpoint changes Sender ID (see {{sec-group-re-join}}).

 On the other hand, the mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g. due to loss of the mutable Security Context (see {{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).